Khemu1/nasa_porject/readme.md

 - **Exoplanet Database**: Fetches and filters habitable exoplanets from a dataset.
 - **Launch Management**: Users can schedule new launches and abort existing ones.
 - **RESTful API**: Provides endpoints for managing space missions.
+- **spaceX API**: use spaceX API to fetch launch missions information

 ## Technologies Used